PeterWangIntel/crosswalk-website/zzz_archive-[Add-plugins-with-crosswalk-cordova-android].md

+*The content from this page has been promoted to the main website at https://crosswalk-project.org/#documentation/cordova/add_plugins*

 We recommend to use `plugman` to install plugins.
 You need to have [node.js](http://nodejs.org/) installed.
 Then install `plugman` by:

     $ npm install -g plugman